glenniewennie/Route360/Route360/README.md

         i.
 If there is a lack of roads (say you are in the countryside), the app will navigate the user on a route the includes running on the same terrain twice.
 This is even true of some regular routes when it is necessary to add a little bit of extra distance to make the loop the correct distance.

     e.
 Can I get turn-by-turn directions?
         i.
-Unfortunetly, this is not a functionality of Route360.
+Unfortunately, this is not a functionality of Route360 yet.